Protecting Your Denver Home During Monsoon Season

 Clean Your Gutters

 Gutters and downspouts are huge problem areas for homes during monsoon season.
 These fixtures are in place to help collect excess rainwater as it drains off your roof and direct it away from your home.
 If your gutters and spouts are clogged up with leaves, small twigs, branches, bird nests, and other debris, they won’t be able to do their job.
 When this happens, water will pool and can cause your roof to start leaking, which will sometimes lead to flooding around your home’s foundation.
 This could ultimately leave you with a flooded basement.
-Having a professional come by and ensure that your gutters and downspouts are both clean and in good condition can save you a fortune in the long run.
+You can clean your gutters yourself; having a professional come by and ensure that your gutters and downspouts are both clean and in good condition can save you a fortune in the long run.

 Assess Your Roof